When Can I Change My Nose Piercing?

 If you haven’t been practicing proper aftercare, you might be looking at a longer than average healing time.

-If there is swelling, redness or other forms of discoloration, or any discharge from the piercing, leave it alone for the time being.
+If there is swelling, tenderness, redness or other forms of discoloration, or any discharge from the piercing, leave it alone for the time being.
 Those are signs that it hasn’t finished healing.
+If you’re getting any of these symptoms and they aren’t improving with time, it’s worth taking a visit to see your doctor to make sure the area isn’t infected.

 Be careful when going by appearance alone: piercings can look completely healed on the outside even if they haven’t finished healing on the inside.